 Risks of being sedentary (inactive)

 Given the numerous health benefits of physical activity, the risks of being inactive are clear.
-Physical inactivity is a serious problem in the US.
-Inactivity can lead to unnecessary illness and loss of your ability to handle daily tasks as well as your independence.
+Physical inactivity is a serious problem in the US for people of all ages.
+Inactivity in old age can lead to unnecessary illness and loss of your ability to handle daily tasks as well as your independence.
 Physical inactivity is also associated with higher mortality rates.

 - Wheeling yourself in a wheelchair